The Québec maritime Blog

 If you're concerned about healthy eating, you'll be happy to know that maple syrup is richer in minerals and vitamins than sugar or corn syrup and that its antioxidant properties are comparable to those of tomatoes, broccoli or bananas!
 That’s not too bad when you also consider all the good it does to everyone’s spirit!

-On your next trip to Bas-Saint-Laurent, take some time to go to Auclair to visit the Domaine Acer maple economuseum.
-That’s where Vallier Robert and Nathalie Decaigny create various maple specialty products, including several alcoholic beverages:
+On your next trip to Bas-Saint-Laurent, take some time to go to Auclair to visit Domaine Vallier Robert, a maple economuseum.
+This is where Vallier Robert and and his partner Nathalie Decaigny create various maple specialty products, including several alcoholic beverages:

 • Prémices d’Avril, which resembles a white wine